WolfFANGzhu/banking-system/Requirement/README.md

 - The system shall support transactions such as balance inquiry, fund transfers, and password/PIN changes for users.
 - Users shall be able to check their account balance through the system.
 - Users shall be able to transfer funds between their own accounts or to other accounts within the same bank.
+- Users shall have the ability to change their password or PIN for security purposes.

 **Security Features:**
 - The system shall implement access control mechanisms to ensure that only authorized users can access sensitive functionalities.